knotatumah/ImageRain/readme.md

 var = new ImageRain( { parameters } );

-Current Image Rain can only take equal width & height sprites and equal width/height sheets.
-Consider this example, which has square sprites and equal number of sprites in each direction:
+Currently Image Rain can only take equal width & height sprites.
+Sprite sheets are read vertically to match the vertical motion of the rain.
+Consider this example:

 ![Example sheet from Google Icons](https://raw.githubusercontent.com/google/material-design-icons/master/sprites/css-sprite/sprite-av-black.png)